 The Covid-19 pandemic has had and will continue to have a significant impact on the Council, our businesses and our residents.
-The lockdowns and tier systems announced throughout the year has meant that many of our businesses have been forced to close at different times, or have worked with many restrictions in place, significantly impacting the local economy and our residents.
-The Council has played a critical role in helping to lead the local response to Covid-19 along with our partners to ensure our residents are supported and protected.
+The Council has continued to play a critical role in helping to lead the local response to Covid-19 along with our partners to ensure our residents are supported and protected.
 We have adapted quickly, putting considerable additional resource into ensuring rough sleepers are safe, providing temporary accommodation for those in need, administering business rates relief and various different grant schemes to businesses and the self-employed, providing Covid Support Officers and Covid Compliance Officers, supporting our businesses to adapt to new ways of working and supporting the most vulnerable and in need within our community.
-We administered the scheme to provide up to £150 discount off Council Tax bills for those residents eligible under the Local Council Tax Support Scheme.
-Our staff have quickly adapted to working from home whilst our offices are closed, finding new ways of working and communicating and have been redeployed at various times throughout the year to support our priority areas of work.